The Heart Behind the Meals

 Serve warm and prepare for suspicious silence from children who are suddenly too busy eating to complain.

-2 in 1 Macaroni and Cheese…to bake and not to bake…no, seriously
+2 in 1 Macaroni and Cheese…to bake or not to bake…no, seriously

 Because sometimes the only thing standing between total household destruction and peace… is a giant pot of cheesy pasta.